cyruss081115/P2P_Video_Chat_Webapp/README.md

 # Peer-to-Peer Video Chat Web Application

+> This project is an extension of the final project of CSCI3280 Intro to Multimedia at CUHK

 ## Project Overview

 This project is a web-based application that creates a peer-to-peer (P2P) voice chat room, enabling voice calling between multiple computers.